 Image source:Contiki

 Want to learn more about the opportunities to see big cats in the wild?
-Check out more of our Contiki Cares experiences and how you can get more involved in making travel matter.
-Our initiatives support and prioritize the ethical treatment of animals by only enjoying them in their natural habitats.
+Check out more of our MAKE TRAVEL MATTER® Experiences and how you’re travel can support conservation efforts.
+Our strict Animal Welfare Policy ensures the ethical treatment of animals on our trips.